palkan/action_policy/docs/rails.md

 > Read more about [authorization context](authorization_context.md).

-In case you don't want to include Action Policy to channels at all, you can turn this integration off by setting `config.action_policy.auto_inject_into_channel = false` in `application.rb`.
+In case you do not want to include Action Policy to channels at all, you can disable the integration by setting `config.action_policy.auto_inject_into_channel = false` in `application.rb`.